silverwind/deepie-merge/README.md

 - `dst` *any*: Destination value
 - `src` *any*: Source value
 - `options` *object*:
   - `arrayExtend` *boolean* or *string[]*: Whether to extend arrays instead of replacing them.
-When passed a string array, it will only extend the object keys provided in that array
+When passed a string array, it will only extend the object keys provided in that array.
   - `maxRecursions` *number*: Amount of nesting levels to recurse into.
 Default: `10`

 © [silverwind](https://github.com/silverwind), distributed under BSD licence